MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rximport.md

  #rxImport: Import Data to .xdf or data frame
  ##Description

-Import data into an .xdf file or `data.frame`.
+Import data into an .xdf file or `data.frame`. rxImport is multi-threaded.

  ##Usage